Iran distances itself further from nuclear deal, alarming Russia, France

 On Monday, Iran said it had accelerated enrichment by doubling the number of advanced IR-6 centrifuges in operation, adding that it was working on “a prototype called the IR-9, which works 50 times faster than IR-1 centrifuges”.

-“The agency wants to show how seriously they are taking this.
-It is a potentially damaging precedent,” one Western official said.
-An IAEA spokesman and Iran’s ambassador to the U.N. watchdog declined to comment.

-Additional reporting by Marine Pennetier, Maria Kiselyova, Francois Murphy and John Irish; Writing by Parisa Hafezi; Editing by William Maclean and Mark Heinrich
+Additional reporting by Marine Pennetier, Maria Kiselyova, Francois Murphy, John Irish and Babak Dehghanpisheh; Writing by Parisa Hafezi; Editing by William Maclean and Mark Heinrich